tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 ## Learn More

-- Refer to the [Management Agent Concepts](https://docs.oracle.com/en-us/iaas/management-agents/doc/you-begin.html), [Installation of Management Agents](https://docs.oracle.com/en-us/iaas/management-agents/doc/install-management-agent-chapter.html) and
-  [JMS Plugin for Management Agents](https://docs.oracle.com/en-us/iaas/jms/doc/installing-management-agent-java-management-service.html) sections of the JMS documentation for more details.
+- Refer to the [Management Agent Concepts](https://docs.oracle.com/en-us/iaas/management-agents/doc/you-begin.html) and [Installation of Management Agents](https://docs.oracle.com/en-us/iaas/management-agents/doc/install-management-agent-chapter.html) sections of the JMS documentation for more details.

 - Use the [Troubleshooting](https://docs.oracle.com/en-us/iaas/jms/doc/troubleshooting.html#GUID-2D613C72-10F3-4905-A306-4F2673FB1CD3) chapter for explanations on how to diagnose and resolve common problems encountered when installing or using Java Management Service.